 At James Calvert Spence College we are determined to ensure every child has personalised career education and guidance to inspire aspirational and appropriate destinations for when students leave us at the end of Key Stage 4 and 5.
 The aim of Careers Education Information Advice and Guidance (CEIAG) curriculum is to ensure our students are well informed about the world of work, whilst developing employability skills that will allow learners to take ownership of their own career development.

-At JCSC CEIAG takes place throughout the curriculum, within tutor time, assemblies alongside school trips and external speakers.
-Whether your child is seeking full time employment, an apprenticeship, or a pathway into College and University we will ensure your child is able to make an informed and supported decision on their future.
+At JCSC, CEIAG takes place throughout the curriculum, within tutor time, during assemblies, alongside school trips and benefits from external speakers.
+Whether your child is seeking full time employment, an apprenticeship, or a pathway into college and university, we will ensure your child is able to make an informed and supported decision on their future.

 As a school we are currently working with Teach First, North East LEP and Northumberland CEIAG Network to further develop the CEIAG curriculum to maximise the opportunities we can share with our students.

 Students in years 11-13 have access to careers information in the dedicated Careers Google Classroom where opportunities, events and information are shared.